Chapter 8:

 “Thank you so much Gilya, I will make sure to treat it with great care.”

-“What do you want now you old bat?”
+“What now you old bat?”

 “Rune,” she began.
-“You have for many years tried to prove your worth to me, to this village, to the lands of Moana Mau’u.”
+“You have for many years tried to prove your worth to me, to this village, and to the lands of Moana Mau’u.”

 “I have tried to show you that such attempts, though brave, do not prove worthiness for they were done with a desired outcome in mind.
-However when you dove into the Glass Basin to retried Midori’s shadow, and now as you set out to confound our enemies, you do so with only the betterment of others in mind.
+However when you dove into the Glass Basin to retrieve Midori’s shadow, and now as you set out to confound our enemies, you do so with only the betterment of others in mind.
 You do so with the mindset of a true Khan.”

 “You are worthy of this token.
 I give you not only my blessing, but my support, to walk the path of Khan.”